 The review and grant should not be more than 5 pages (single spaced not including references).
-Either manuscript should stress novel and creative ideas about the material presented in class.
-The review should not be a simple rewrite of published reviews.
-It should instead expand on a new insight or perspective in one of the themes presented in class.
+Either manuscript should stress novel and creative ideas about the material presented in class or covered in the ICLM Journal Club.
+The reviews should not be simple rewrites of published literature/reviews.
+They should instead expand on a new insight or perspective in one of the themes presented in class.
 The proposal CANNOT be on the general area that you are currently working with or associated with!
 For example, if you are currently working on laboratory X, you cannot write a review on that laboratory’s specific area.

 The grant proposal should focus on the next step of one of the subjects presented in class.
 It should include a summary with an outline of specific aims of the experiments proposed, an introduction with the background for the experimental plan, and a section with a summary of the experiments proposed (they should be feasible experiments based on published methods).
 The proposal CANNOT be on the general area that you are currently working with or associated with!
 For example, if you are currently working on laboratory X, you cannot write a proposal on that laboratory’s specific area.